 Michelle had experienced an attack of herpes zoster of the mouth a few weeks earlier.
 All the symptoms were gone for at least two weeks before the facial pain occurred.

-My diagnosis was trigeminal neuralgia.
+My diagnosis was trigeminal neuralgia (Homeopathy Treatment for Neuralgia).
 The trigeminal nerve (fifth cranial nerve) is responsible for sensation in the face and motor functions such as biting and chewing.
 It has three major branches: the ophthalmic nerve, the maxillary nerve and the mandibular nerve.
 The ophthalmic and maxillary nerves are purely sensory, whereas the mandibular nerve supplies motor as well as sensory functions.

 Symptoms include one or more of the following:

 - Episodes of severe, shooting or jabbing pain that feel like an electric shock;

 - Spontaneous attacks of pain or attacks triggered by things such as touching the face, chewing, speaking and brushing teeth;